1. Marco Polo

 Take turns telling scary stories in the dark while shining a torch up at your face.
-Tell strange but true stories that really did happened to you.
+Tell strange but true stories that really did happen to you.

 Make up the craziest story possible but pretend it really happened.

-When kids have energy to burn.
+When kids have the energy to burn.
 Burn baby, burn!

-You need a nice open space to play a good game of frisbee, if the backyard isn’t big enough, try the local park.
+You need a nice open space to play a good game of frisbee, if the yard isn't big enough, try the local park.

 Get in a big circle so everyone is the right distance away.
-See how many times you can fly it to each other without dropping it.
+See how often you can fly it to each other without dropping it.

-Basketball is a fun game kids love to play.
+Basketball is a classic.
 Try playing HORSE, one-on-one, or a team game if there are enough participants.

 This is a fun backyard game for 3 or more kids.

 All you need is a bat and a ball.
-One kid bats, one bowls, and everyone else fields.
+One person bats, one bowls the ball, and everyone else fields.

-One kid is ‘it’ so they have to catch someone, everyone else is trying to escape.
-When a kid gets tipped, they’re now ‘it’ and it’s their turn to catch someone.
-The previous ‘it’ has 10 seconds to get away!
+One person is ‘it' so they have to catch someone, everyone else is trying to escape.
+When someone gets tipped, they're now ‘it' and it's their turn to catch someone.
+The previous ‘it' has 10 seconds to get away!

 Everyone loves a game of soccer and it’s a great way to keep fit.